Royal Adelaide Hospital

 The 13-hectare site contains four hectares of landscaped parks and green space and is designed to maximise natural light and privacy, creating a comfortable healing environment.
 It is also considered to be one of the most technologically advanced and sustainable hospitals in Australia – and was the first large-scale hospital complex to be awarded a 4 Star Green Star ‘As Built’ rating from the Green Building Council of Australia*.

-In 2011, the State of South Australia awarded InfraRed and a consortium of partners a 35-year concession to design, construct, commission, finance, operate, and maintain the hospital, using a typical availability-based model.
+In 2011, the State of South Australia awarded an InfraRed value-add fund and a consortium of partners a 35-year concession to design, construct, commission, finance, operate, and maintain the hospital, using a typical availability-based model.
 InfraRed was the largest equity investor.

 Completed in 2017 – and successfully refinanced in 2021 – the development was the largest greenfield hospital project in Asia Pacific, winning PFI Magazine’s PPP Deal of the Year 2011.
 InfraRed’s investment was successfully realised in May 2023.